Biofluorescence in Sharks: Light Emission and Possible Functions

 Chain catsharks are found at depths of around 240 to 1800 feet.
 Stomach analysis shows that the sharks eat fish, squid, marine worms, and crustaceans (crabs, lobsters, and shrimp).
 The animal is benthic, or bottom dwelling.
 It often rests on the ocean bottom when it's not hunting.

 The color pattern on the surface of the swell shark and chain catshark helps to camouflage them against their background.
 Interestingly, in the first video in this article the narrator says that his team tends to find fluorescence in animals with cryptic coloring which helps to hide them from predators and prey.
 The camouflage may hide them from their own species as well, which could be a problem in some situations.
+Fluorescence might be helpful in this situation.

 Function of the Fluorescent Light Patterns